-During the past 20 years studies based on increasingly complex three-dimensional phase arrangements have assumed a prominent role in the literature.
+During the past thirty years studies based on increasingly complex, three-dimensional phase arrangements have assumed a prominent role in the literature.
 Gusev (1997) used Finite Element methods in combination with unit cells containing up to 64 statistically positioned particles to describe the overall behavior of elastic particle-reinforced composites.
-Hexahedral unit cells containing up to 10 particles in a perturbed cubic configuration (Watt et al., 1996) as well as cube shaped cells incorporating at least 15 spherical particles in quasi-
+Hexahedral unit cells containing up to 10 particles in a perturbed cubic configuration

 101Cubic elastic symmetry is a special case of orthotropy with equal responses in all principal directions.
-It gives rise to direction dependent moduli and requires three independent parameters for describing the elastic behavior.
+It gives rise to direction dependent Young's and shear moduli and is described by three independent parameters.
 For a discussion of the elastic anisotropy of cubic materials see, e.g., Cazzani and Rovati (2003).
 The conduction and diffusion behavior of materials with cubic symmetry is isotropic.